 In a similar sense that not every person you come across will become your next best friend, finding the right counsellor may require some trial and error.

 To streamline this process and get you on track and on your road to recovery, Vision has collated our best eight tips on finding “the one” for you.

 1. Method of Contact

 Welcome to the 21st century, where we are no longer constricted to just face to face contact.
-Many counsellors now offer sessions over Skype, FaceTime and phone calls.
+Many counsellors now offer sessions over Telehealth, Zoom, FaceTime and phone calls.
 These counselling sessions may better suit the lifestyle of those who live rurally, work FIFO or have conflicting commitments with traditional appointment slots.
 When choosing a therapist, consider which option feels and works best for you.